OctopusDeploy/blog/blog/2020-07/java-ci-cd-co/from-local-to-ci/index.md

 ![](unlock.png "width=500")
 *Unlock Jenkins with the generated password.*

 Jenkins will prompt you to either install a list of common plugins or just those that you select.
-The **Install suggested plugins** option contains most of the plugins we'll need:
+The **Install suggested plugins** option contains most of the plugins we need:

 ![](customize.png "width=500")
 *Installing the suggested plugins.*